ahmades/ChemTools/README.md

 - [hdf5](https://github.com/HDFGroup/hdf5) (C++ API) for the writing of structured simulation results,
 - [fmt](https://github.com/fmtlib/fmt) for formatting,
 - [Catch2](https://github.com/catchorg/Catch2) for testing,
-- [spdlog](https://github.com/gabime/spdlog) for logging (coming soon), and
+- [spdlog](https://github.com/gabime/spdlog) for logging (coming soon),
+- Pyton C API, and
 - various Boost libraries.

 ## Platforms
 Chemtools is developed and tested under Linux.
+Build tested with GCC versions 7.3.0 and 11.2.0.

 ## Documentation
 Documentation will be made available as soon some basic applications are published.